UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

    .. tab:: UPPMAX

       NOTE: remember to load a python module first.
-The start IPython from terminal
+Then start IPython from the terminal

       .. code-block:: sh